brainworkup/bwu/inst/rmarkdown/templates/npsych_report/skeleton/1_nse.md

 ## Mental Status & Behavioral Observations During Interview

-(ref:first-name) arrived on time to the interview.
+(ref:first-name) arrived on time to the telemedicine interview.
 (ref:he-she-cap) was alert, oriented to the situation, and appeared to understand the questions that were being asked of (ref:him-her).
 (ref:he-she-cap) was articulate, demonstrated a clear and logical thought process, and (ref:his-her) speech was normal in rate, pitch, and prosody.
 (ref:his-her-cap) affect was normal in range and expression.